 Svalbard – Northwest Russian Arctic

 There is currently very little information about narwhal abundance, distribution, and stock identity in this area, and therefore it is difficult to assess the status of the stock.
-The experts at the Global Review of Monodontids (GROM) meeting held in 2017 (see box to the right; NAMMCO 2018) gave a moderate level of concern for narwhals in this area, mainly due to the lack of information that is available and the likelihood that there is a low abundance.
-A survey in 2015 resulted in an estimate of 837 narwhals (Vacquié-Garcia et al. 2017), but this is likely a minimum estimate as the survey did not cover all of the area where narwhals may occur.
+The experts at the Global Review of Monodontids (GROM) meeting held in 2017 (NAMMCO 2018, see box to the right) gave a moderate level of concern for narwhals in this area, mainly due to the lack of information available and the likelihood that there is a low abundance.
 Narwhals are protected in Svalbard and Russia.

-In 2017, the NAMMCO-JCNB Joint Working Group, and the Global Review of Monodontids (GROM), both recognised that the environment in this area is changing rapidly, including increased sea surface temperatures, rapidly retreating ice cover, and disappearance of tidewater glaciers.
-These changes may be resulting in poor and reduced narwhal habitat.
-In addition, tropical species (including humpback whales) have been observed in the area, which is likely causing competition for prey, exposure to novel diseases, etc. With all of the environmental changes occurring, it will be difficult to tease apart these impacts from the hunting pressure in the area.
+In 2017, the NAMMCO-JCNB Joint Working Group, and the Global Review of Monodontids (GROM),be both recognised that the environment in this area is changing rapidly, including increased sea surface temperatures, rapidly retreating ice cover, and disappearance of tidewater glaciers.
+These changes are resulting in poor and reduced narwhal habitat.
+In addition, tropical species (including humpback whales) have been observed in the area, which is likely causing competition for prey, exposure to novel diseases, etc. It is difficult to tease apart the impacts from these environmental changes from the hunting pressure in the area.

 Reviewing the status of all belugas and narwhals

 In March 2017, NAMMCO organised a Global Review of Monodontids (GROM), which discussed the conservation status, threats, and data gaps for all stocks of belugas and narwhals globally.
-The last review was done almost 20 years ago, and a large amount of new information has become available since then, especially on stock identity, movements, abundance, and threats to the populations.
-Additionally, there are many new stressors that have emerged in the last 20 years, especially related to climate change.
+The previous review had been performed almost 20 years ago and a large amount of new information had become available since then, especially on stock identity, movements, abundance, and threats to the populations.
+Additionally, many new stressors have emerged in the last 20 years, especially related to climate change.

-Stock experts representing Greenland, Canada, Alaska, Russia, the Government of Nunavut, Nunavut Tunngavik, Inc., the Inuvialuit Settlement Area and the Nunavik Wildlife Management Board participated.
+Stock experts representing Greenland, Canada, Alaska, Russia, the Government of Nunavut, Nunavut Tunngavik, Inc., the Inuvialuit Settlement Area and the Nunavik Wildlife Management Board participated in the review.

 The report can be found here and a publication is in preparation for peer review.

-Given all of these challenges for narwhals in East Greenland, the GROM (NAMMCO 2018) stated “There is a high level of concern for narwhals in East Greenland due to the lack of data (particularly on stock structure), low abundance, declining trend, likely overharvest, and the numerous climate-related changes in habitat.”
+Given the concerns about a changing habitat for narwhals in East Greenland, the GROM (NAMMCO 2018) stated “There is a high level of concern for narwhals in East Greenland due to the lack of data (particularly on stock structure), low abundance, declining trend, likely overharvest, and the numerous climate-related changes in habitat.”
 In 2019, NAMMCO convened an Ad Hoc Working Group on Narwhal in East Greenland to review and assess the status of the stock and provide advice on the future sustainability of catches for all three management areas (NAMMCO 2019a).

-The two stocks of narwhals that summer in west Greenland are Inglefield Bredning and Melville Bay.
+Narwhals that summer in West Greenland are from the Inglefield Bredning and Melville Bay stocks.

-The Inglefield Bredning stock is apparently depleted from it’s previous abundance, but has been stable since the 1908s (Witting 2016).
+The Inglefield Bredning stock is considered to be depleted from its previous abundance, but has been stable since the 1980s (Witting 2016).
 With the stable abundance and sustainable harvest levels, there is currently low concern for this stock (NAMMCO 2018).

-The Melville Bay stock is apparently stable, but the it is a small stock and the current harvest levels exceed the recommendations of the NAMMCO-JCNB Joint Working Group and therefore the GROM expressed high concern for this stock (NAMMCO 2017, 2018).
+The Melville Bay stock is apparently stable, but is considered to be a small stock for which the current harvest levels exceed the recommendations of the NAMMCO-JCNB Joint Working Group.
+Therefore, the GROM expressed high concern for this stock (NAMMCO 2017, 2018).

 There are seven stocks of narwhals that summer in Canada, six of which are “shared stocks” with Greenland (i.e., they may migrate into Greenlandic waters and are available to Greenlandic hunters at some point during the year).